-In these situations, entrepreneurs often turn to the few connected individuals within their network for connections to potential investors (“Finders“).
-Although Finders may be happy to share their insight and experience, they are often reluctant to open up their rolodex and send a company’s pitch deck to potential investors–and certainly not without compensation.
+This has resulted in the exodus of promising ventures to more traditional VC centric regions (e.g., the Bay Area, Boston, New York, and more recently, Austin and Salt Lake City) in hope of obtaining meaningful funding.
+Conversely, those that choose to stay local and take advantage of the less restrictive regulatory regimes and lower cost of living, often turn to the few connected or experienced individuals (e.g., successful entrepreneurs) within their network for connections to potential investors (“Finders”).
+Although Finders may be happy to share their insight and experience, they may be reluctant to open up their rolodex and send a company’s pitch deck to potential investors.
 Even when compensation is on the table, the company and the Finder have to navigate the complexities of the SEC’s broker-dealer regulations.

 Under the Exchange Act, a “broker” is “any person engaged in the business of effecting transactions in securities for the account of others.”
-A key indicator that a person is acting as “broker” is the receipt of transaction-based compensation (i.e., payment (whether in cash or securities) based on successfully finding investors to invest).
+The receipt of transaction-based compensation (i.e., payment (whether in cash or securities) based on successfully finding investors to invest) is a key indicator that a person is acting as broker.
 If a company engages an unregistered broker, then the investors involved in the round may have the right to rescind the transaction and receive their money back.
 Not only can rescission have catastrophic consequences when an investment goes sour, it may scare off future investors who do not want their money being used to pay back an earlier investor.

-Registering as a broker-dealer, however, is an onerous task that is generally only worthwhile for those involved in more lucrative transactions (e.g., IPO, late-stage investments, acquisitions).
-In turn, this creates a gaping hole in the market for early-stage investors and entrepreneurs–the individuals in the best position to connect startups with investors are prohibited from doing so, and those that are permitted to do so are reluctant given the more lucrative opportunities.
+Registering as a broker-dealer, however, is an onerous task that is generally only worthwhile for those involved in more lucrative transactions.
+In turn, this creates a hole in the market for early-stage investors and entrepreneurs–the individuals in the best position to connect startups with investors are prohibited from doing so, and those that are permitted to do so are reluctant given the more lucrative opportunities.

 Specifically, the SEC has proposed a framework with two different exempt classes of Finders–Tier I and Tier II.
 Generally, the exemption is only available to private companies that are conducting an offering in reliance on an exemption from registration under the Securities Act.
 The Finder and the company must enter into a written agreement that sets forth the services the Finder will provide and the terms of compensation.
 Moreover, the Finder may not engage in a general solicitation and must only pursue accredited investors.